 Tradable Assets and Accounts

-TradeUP Securities, Inc. is a registered broker-dealer with FINRA and the SEC.
-It’s also a member of SIPC.
-With these protections, the company lets you trade the following assets on your own:
+TradeUP Securities, Inc. is a registered broker-dealer with both FINRA and the SEC.
+It is also a member of SIPC.
+With these protections in place, TradeUP offers self-directed trading in the following asset classes:

 • U.S.-listed stocks and over-the-counter (OTC) stocks